News

 ALSO READ:

 Walking back to the pavilion, Raghuvanshi was visibly stunned by the excellent delivery.
 Vyshak celebrated, pumping his fist and giving a death stare to the Mumbai batter, showing the aggressiveness of a pacer.
-Raghuvanshi managed just 27 runs off 50 balls with two fours and a six with a modest strike rate of 54.
+Raghuvanshi walked back with 27 runs off 50 balls, including two fours and a six, at a modest strike rate of 54.

-His wicket changed the game, giving the defending champions a better chance at the semifinal as Mumbai couldn’t recover from their on.
-Shams Mulani (86 off 91 balls), batting at No. 6, played a resilient knock to give himself and the bowlers something to fight for in the second innings.
-Mumbai posted a strong 254-run total thanks to Mulani’s knock and Sairaj Patil’s brisk 33 off 25 balls while batting at No. 9.
+His wicket changed the game, giving the defending champions a better chance at the semi-final as Mumbai couldn’t recover.
+Shams Mulani (86 off 91 balls), batting at No.6, played a resilient knock to give himself and the bowlers something to fight for in the second innings.
+Mumbai posted a strong 254-run total thanks to Mulani’s knock and Sairaj Patil’s brisk 33 off 25 balls while batting at No.9.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.